 If your intimate photos or videos are shared without your consent

-If someone has shared revealing or intimate images or videos of you, or is threatening to share them, this is a crime in Scotland.
+If someone has shared revealing or intimate photos or videos of you, or is threatening to share them, this is a crime in Scotland.
 There are steps you can take.
-If you're not sure if what's happened is a crime, check What's the crime.
+If you're not sure if what's happened is a crime, check what's the crime.

 Save the evidence

-Save message threads, images, and screenshots of websites (with the URL visible) in a secure place, such as a password protected hard-drive.
+Save message threads, images, and screenshots of websites (with the URL visible) in a secure place, like a hard-drive that's password protected.
 You could ask someone you trust to do this if you find it's distressing.

 It's best not to delete anything until you've reported it to the police.
 There might be other evidence they need.